 PLX’s history of newsworthy innovation and problem solving has made it the world’s leader in Hollow Retroreflector and Monolithic Optical Structure Technology™ (M.O.S.T.).

 Much of our breakthrough technology is proprietary and customized to fit the needs of such clients as Lockheed Martin, JPL, Raytheon, Northrop Grumman Corporation and cannot be published.
 However, for more information on how we can help optimize your optical system, call 631-586-4190 and ask for our Director of Engineering, or go to contact us.

-Tagsmetrology, interferometry, beam-delivery, boresighting, aerospace, monolithic optics, spectroscopy, space-applications, satellite, laser-tracking, lidar, targeting, defense, autocollimation, MEMS, autocollimator, laser tracking, alignment, telescope, laserTracking, inflight-applications, FTIR, environment-monitor, Hybrid;
+Tagsmetrology, interferometry, beam-delivery, boresighting, aerospace, monolithic optics, spectroscopy, space-applications, laser-tracking, monolithic, satellite, MEMS, defense, lidar, targeting, alignment, autocollimation, autocollimator, laser tracking, telescope, laserTracking, inflight-applications, FTIR, environment-monitor, Active Optics, Hybrid;

 With their exceptional stability, PLX’s boresighting systems have been repeatedly proven in the field.
 This paper will expand upon the Monolithic Optical Structure Technology™ (M.O.S.T.) solution with case studies of Monolithic Optical Structure Technology™ (M.O.S.T.) designs and results for specific applications, such as laser delay line systems, boresighting, and telescope alignment systems.